wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Structural Analysis/Curvature's Role in Stress Distribution.md

 - **Biological Structures**
 	- In nature, curvature is used to optimize strength and flexibility.
 For example, the curved shape of bones helps distribute mechanical loads evenly, reducing the risk of fractures.
 ## [[Digital Form-Finding|Form-Finding]], [[Digital Form-Finding#Minimal Surfaces|Minimal Surfaces]] and Optimizing Stress Distribution
+### Form-Finding as means to Optimal Load Paths
+Form-finding helps discover shapes and forms that naturally channel applied forces through the most efficient paths within a structure.
+###### Reducing Bending Moments
+By finding forms where loads are primarily transferred in compression or tension, depending on the structure's material and design, form-finding minimizes bending moments, which are significant sources of material stress.
+###### Load Compatibility
+The resulting forms are inherently compatible with the types of loads they will carry (e.g., gravitational, wind, seismic), reducing localized stresses and potential failure points.